Thank you for your interest in the Tudor Oysterdate Big Rose. Please fill out the form below and we will get back to you shortly.Submit

 Condition: Incredible original condition overall with only minor signs of wear consistent with age and light use; solid stainless steel case appears to be unpolished with razor-sharp bevels and the original finishes throughout; screw-down caseback is in equally fantastic condition; gorgeous original dial with crisp printing, vibrant colors, and all lume plots present (lume plots have aged to a very attractive yellow hue); original hands with all luminous material in tact and matching; clean domed acrylic crystal

-Other: If you've been looking for a vintage Wittnauer 3256 Chronograph, this is THE example the have!
+Other: If you've been looking for a vintage Wittnauer 3256 Chronograph, this is THE example to have!
 We much prefer the clean Wittnauer-only dial (pre-Genève) as seen here with beautiful yellow lume plots and matching original hands.
 Collectors also tend to favor the Venus 188 movement with standard pusher operations over the more common Landeron 248 movement (Wittnauer cal.
 14Y).
 This watch can be worn with just about anything and the clean overall design is reminiscent of Gallet MultiChron models from this era.
 At 35mm in diameter and 44mm lug-to-lug, it sits comfortably on the wrist and slides nicely under a cuff.
 It would be difficult to find a better vintage stainless steel sport chronograph in this condition with pump pushers and a screw-down caseback for under $2k.